 1. Applications: Your servers cannot survive without firewall protection.
-A firewall is basically an application which filters the traffic which flows into and goes out of your server.
+A network firewall is basically an application which filters the traffic which flows into and goes out of your server.
 Technically speaking, it imposes security rules for monitoring the web traffic in order to keep your server safe from malicious actors (from both within and outside the network).

 2. SSL Encryption: SSL encryption – also known as data encryption – offers absolute security to your servers by ensuring the outside world (the internet) communicates with your server only after they authenticate themselves (prove their identity) through what is known as ‘SSL Handshakes’, and only after this, the communication commences, leaving little room for the hackers to compromise your server.

 3. VPNs and Private Networking: Your servers can also be secured by deploying VPN (Virtual Private Network).
 This is also known as private networking.
 With this, you actually establish a communication channel, separate from that of the public internet, and allow your customers or clients to interact with your server, thus ensuring your server’s integrity is not compromised.